mdn/content/files/en-us/learn/tools_and_testing/understanding_client-side_tools/command_line/index.md

 In the case of `ls`, the `-l` (_dash ell_) option gives you a listing with one file or directory on each line, and a lot more information shown.
 Directories can be identified by looking for a letter "d" on the very left-hand side of the lines.
 Those are the ones we can `cd` into.

-Below is a screenshot with a “vanilla” macOS terminal at the top, and a customized terminal with some extra icons and colors to keep it looking lively — both showing the results of running `ls -l`:
+Below is a screenshot with a "vanilla" macOS terminal at the top, and a customized terminal with some extra icons and colors to keep it looking lively — both showing the results of running `ls -l`:

 ![A vanilla mac terminal and a more colorful custom mac terminal, showing a file listing - the result of running the ls -l command](mac-terminals-ls.png)